geocoder21/WhiteStarLine/Development.md

 An 'ice_pull' function was developed to return a True or False Boolean value, depending on the total mass of the iceberg.
 This included a 'max_tow' variable so that the value could be updated in program parameters if needed (e.g. if a more powerful iceberg-towing tug were available).
 This was run through the main program, with the output entered into the 'pull_statement'.

 #### 5. Display plots and information on a GUI
 The task required display of both radar and lidar data, along with total mass and volume for the iceberg, and whether it could be pulled.
-The data display was created using the matplotlib library and tkinter package; these standard Python packages allow data to be plotted and visualised within a GUI (Van Rossum, 2020).
+The data display was created using *matplotlib* external library and *tkinter* standard library; these allow data to be plotted and visualised within a GUI (Van Rossum, 2020).

-Reference was made to the course notes to set up a GUI and creating a canvas (Evans, 2021).
+A basic canvas was created with reference to the course notes (Evans, 2021).
 Further reading then allowed additional elements to be added, namely;

 **a)  Two subplots with axis labels,** allowing radar and lidar data to be displayed side-by-side.
 The code was developed with reference to matplotlib documentation (Hunter et al, 2021a).